Hyundai Inster vs MINI Cooper

 Feature Showdown

-The Hyundai Inster stands out with Apple CarPlay that you will not find on the MINI Cooper.
+The Hyundai Inster stands out with Apple CarPlay and V2L that you will not find on the MINI Cooper.
 The MINI Cooper counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain